one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

 Please note that using this approach represents `the fastest way` to migrate a VM to Azure and should not be seen as the usual, customary amount of time it takes to perform a migration to Azure.

-## Task 1 - Create an IIS VM with PowerShell
+## Exercise 1 - Create an IIS VM with PowerShell

 This script creates an Azure Virtual Machine running Windows Server 2016, and then uses the Azure Virtual Machine DSC Extension to install IIS.
 After running the script, you can access the default IIS website on the public IP address of the virtual machine.